brevzin/cpp_proposals/3294_code_injection/code-injection.md

 ## Phase of Translation

-Token sequences are a construct that is process in translation phase 7 (ref).
+Token sequences are a construct that is processed in translation phase 7 ([lex.phases]{.sref}).
 This has some natural consequences detailed below.

-The result of interpolating with `\tokens` is a token sequence consistent of all the tokens of both sequences:
+The result of interpolating with `\tokens` is a token sequence consisting of all the tokens of both sequences:

 ::: std
 ```cpp